facebook/buck2/docs/rule_authors/content_based_paths.md

 this may be optimised if we know the file contents or digest in advance, e.g. `actions.write()` or `actions.download_file()`.

-## How content-based paths work with caches
+## How content-based paths work with remote execution

 A remote executor does not need to know anything about the path scheme, it simply writes output artifacts to their placeholder paths as instructed.
 This